leegaughanbrown/docs/src/pages/en/framework/buttons.md

 ### Nest an SVG in your button

 Using a code block (Oxygen) or a code element (Bricks), insert SVG code in your button element.
-THis chikd SVG on a `o-btn` class will be styled a the button icon.
+This child SVG on a `o-btn` class will be styled as the button icon.

 ### Using custom CSS and data attributes